A Kernel Theory of Modern Data Augmentation: Effects of Augmentation: Invariance and Regularization

-That is, training a kernel linear classifier with a particular loss function plus data augmentation is equivalent, to first order, to training a linear classifier with the same loss on an augmented kernel $\bar K = TKT^\top$.
-This new kernel has the effect of increasing the coverage of the model, as the model is exposed to features from transformed input that are not necessarily present in the original training set.
+That is, training a kernel linear classifier with a particular loss function plus data augmentation is equivalent, to first order, to training a linear classifier with the same loss on an \textit{augmented kernel} $\bar K = TKT^\top$, with feature map $\psi(x) = \Exv[t \sim T(x)]{\phi(t)}$.
+This feature map is exactly the embedding of the distribution of transformed points around $x$ into the reproducing kernel Hilbert space~\citep{muandet2017kernel, raj2016local}.
+This means that the first-order effect of training on augmented data is equivalent to training a support measure machine~\cite{muandet2012learning}, with the $n$ input distributions corresponding to the $n$ distributions of transformed points around $x_1, \dots, x_n$.
+The new kernel $\bar K$ has the effect of increasing the invariance of the model, as averaging the features from transformed inputs that are not necessarily present in the original dataset makes the features less variable to transformation.

 By Jensen's inequality, since the function $l$ is convex, $\hat g(w) \le g(w)$.
 In other words, if we solve the optimization problem that results from data augmentation, the resulting objective value using $\bar K$ will be no larger.
 Further, if we assume that the loss function is strongly convex and strongly smooth, we can quantify how much the solution to the first-order approximation and the solution of the original problem with augmented data will differ (see Proposition~\ref{thm:first_order_approx} in the appendix).
-We explore the accuracy of this first-order approximation empirically in Section~\ref{sec:validation}.
+We validate the accuracy of this first-order approximation empirically in Section~\ref{sec:validation}.